Non-suspicious frozen accounts

-Finally, let’s talk about YOUR rights.
-If you are not a money launderer, a terrorist financier or fraudster, you have the right to receive adequate information on what’s the reasoning behind your account freeze.
+Finally, let's talk about your rights.
+If you're not a money launderer, a terrorist financier or fraudster, you have the right to receive adequate information on what's the reasoning behind your account freeze.

 Once you’ve received a notification that your account has been frozen - either from a creditor company or from the bank itself.
 Either way, make sure to call your bank immediately or better go to the nearest bank branch to consult what the next steps are.

 At this point, when you start the conversation with your bank, keep in mind two magic words: Cooperation and Transparency.
 Always be transparent and cooperate.
 You know your account activity is legitimate, so be transparent.
 Also cooperate by providing proof of the bank activity.

 Remember that just as you need to be open and cooperative, on the other hand, you have the right to receive information on what is happening with your bank account.

 If you can prove that there is no reason to freeze, the bank will certainly lift up the restrictions by giving you full access to the account again.

 What are the actions when accounts are frozen for security reasons?